-When dealing with the complexities of fresh food, a robust ordering tool is essential to properly connect sales of prepared items to ingredient levels, and to accurately forecast what needs to be ordered in a timely manner while reducing waste.
-Many food retailers rely on managers intuition or past order history when placing orders.
-As business grows, ordering based on gut feeling only becomes harder and can leave retailers with a lack of ingredients for production or an abundance of ingredients leading to waste and loss of profit.
-For these reasons, ADC’s FreshIQ® has focused on innovating fresh ordering to grow sales, cut costs, and improve operations.
+When dealing with the complexities of fresh food, a robust ordering tool is essential to properly connect sales of prepared items to ingredient levels and to accurately forecast what needs to be ordered in a timely manner while reducing waste.
+Many food retailers rely on managers' intuition or past order history when placing orders.
+As the business grows, fresh food ordering based on gut feeling only becomes harder and can leave retailers with a lack of ingredients for production or an abundance of ingredients leading to waste and loss of profit.
+For these reasons, ADC’s FreshIQ® has focused on innovating fresh ordering to grow sales, reduce food waste, and improve operations.

 - Backroom Inventory: there is often a lack of communication between departments on stock needs and raw material consumption, and spoilage and waste are more difficult to track

 - In Process Inventory: faces the challenge of tracking data without barcodes and varying demand for preparing and moving products through their life cycle